 I get it, adding the roasting time of the lemon to a simple ground beef meal makes it …. well not to simple anymore.
 My advice, roasted up a whole sheet pan of lemon slices.
 Keep them in a jar.
 Add them to all things.
 Make a lot.
 These bad boys are perfect to add to baked goods and salads too!
 In just thirty minutes you have a super duper healthy and flavorful condiment for any meal.
 Worth it.

 I slice two large lemons, tossed in a tablespoon of fat.
-Lay flat on parchment paper lined sheet pan.
+Lay flat on a parchment paper lined sheet pan.
 Roast at 400F for 30 minutes.
 Let them cool, then store in the fridge.
 For the beef, take seeds out, and mince up with a knife, scooping up all the juicy goodness.

 THIS STUFF IS SERIOUSLY GOOD.
 PUT IT OVER GREENS AND AVOCADO FOR AN IMPROMPTU TACO BOWL.
 I HAVE EATEN IT FOR TWO DAYS STRAIGHT IN NUMEROUS WAYS AND MY TASTE BUDS ARE STILL DELIGHTED!
 A GREAT, HEALTHY AND EASY RECIPE FOR YOUR GO-TO RECIPE ARSENAL.